jonkatz2/jonkatz2.github.io/_posts/2017-08-09-Dynamic-Icons-In-Shiny.md

 <p>Here's how it looks when the link is clicked:</p>
 </div>
 <div class="col-sm-4">
-<p>And here's how it looks when the menu is collapsed and some boxes are checked:</p>
+<p>And here's how it looks when some boxes are checked and the menu is collapsed:</p>
 </div>

 <div style="clear:both;" class="col-sm-4">